tobek/laminae/13-nnc.md

 <!-- post_intro_only: MEDIA("David Hellman - Braid background.jpg") -->

 quote: |
-    > By looking for the origins of things we deceive ourselves about their inevitability.
+    > 204 &middot; By looking for the origins of things we deceive ourselves about their inevitability.
 Things that did not happen also have origins.
 TODO(quote maybe)[]
     >
     > <span class="attribution">--- Jesma Shirancord, "Vectors" <!-- James Richardson --><span>